-A great feature of composite products is that you can have a great performing deck without the need for staining, oiling, painting etc, and the deck will continue to last without rotting, cracking, splinters etc. However, wood/plastic composite products are wood-based and will only look their best if given some degree of care.
-The amount of care/attention required on your deck will most likely be directly proportional to the local environment of the deck; an area surrounded by heavy foliage or prone to lots of dust will of course require more attention than a very open area without trees etc….
+A great feature of wood composite products is that you can have a great performing deck without the need for staining, oiling or painting etc, and the deck will continue to last without rotting, cracking or splinters.
+However, wood plastic composite products being wood-based and will only look their best if given some degree of care.
+The amount of care/attention required on your deck will most likely be directly proportional to the local environment of the deck, an area surrounded by heavy foliage or prone to lots of dust will of course require more attention than a very open area without trees etc…

 click on the below topics to view details

 ModWood will undergo some colour change when exposed to the elements and this will primarily happen during the first couple of months.

 When deciding which side of the ModWood decking boards to use you should refer to "Brushed or Smooth - Pro's and Con's"

 Water stain marks can show on ModWood boards.
 We have seen two types of water stains; both of which will generally disappear with exposure to a reasonable soaking of rain and general weathering; they can be cleaned fairly quickly with water-diluted Deck Protect Composite Clean:

 - Water stains from wood tannins will occur in the early life of your deck as the natural tannins come out of the wood fibres at the surface of the ModWood.
 This will happen in the early weeks of your deck, and will depend on how exposed to the elements your deck is before the weathering process is complete.